 Speech Sound Pics (SSP) Approach teachers have seen Miss Emma develop this approach over the past 10 years.
+Miss Emma has an MA SEN and is a SpLD specialist teacher and trainer.

 Would you like to Code Map® text you use?
 Within decodable readers, or phonics teaching materials?